wobbienl/wp-mollie-forms/readme.txt

 * WordPress 5.3 or greater

 == Changelog ==

+= 2.6.3 - 14/12/2023 =
+* Fix error when no file selected to upload
+* Fix validation for recurring authorization checkbox when reCaptcha is enabled
+* Fix where sometimes the webhook is later than the redirect

 = 2.6.2 - 22/11/2023 =
 * Fix width of table column priceoptions